advantech-edge-ai/MIC-AI/README.md

 ## Resources for MIC-AI Product Series

-Partners and users of the MIC-AI Product Series can find comprehensive resources—including BSPs, reflashing SOPs, release notes, and more—in this repository's [wiki](https://github.com/advantech-edge-ai/MIC-AI/wiki) (_under construction, for now please use the table below_).
+Partners and users of the MIC-AI Product Series can find comprehensive resources—including BSPs, reflashing SOPs, release notes, and more—in this repository's [wiki](https://github.com/advantech-edge-ai/MIC-AI/wiki).